paul-green-stone/CdD/README.md

 - `key` - A pointer to a string representing the unique key of the key-value pair you want to remove from the dictionary

-- `dict` - A `Dict_t` structure representing the dictionary instance from which you want to remove the value
+- `dict` - A pointer to the `Dict_t` structure representing the dictionary instance from which you want to remove the value

 ##### Return Value